Trading name - What is a trading name?

 1. You can trade under your preferred name

-When a business cannot register its preferred company name as it is unavailable, using a trading name can be highly beneficial.
+When a business can't register its preferred company name as it's unavailable, using a trading name can be highly beneficial.
 Trading names enable a business to register its company with a separate business name, but then trade under the preferred business name.
-The trading name can even be used in the company's domain name if it is available, which will simplify the branding of the company.
+The trading name can even be used in the company's domain name if it's available, which will simplify the branding of the company.

 2. It can enhance value

 Another key advantage of using a trading name is that it enables a company to develop brand awareness.
 It can be simpler to establish brand value if the name the company goes by is distinguishable from the company’s official business name.
 The trading name allows you to market yourself appropriately to consumers, without you losing the rights to the name of the business.
 So, rather than developing products or services under an uninspired business name, they can be branded under a trading name.

 3. It offers flexibility

 Moreover, if marketing demands, a trading name can be rebranded in the future without the need of re-registering the company’s name with Companies House.
 If the company wishes to expand into other products or services, a trading name is flexible enough to accommodate these changes.

 An immediate problem of using a ‘trading as’ name is the potential confusion it can cause.
 When engaging in certain types of business transactions, e.g. sending invoices or receiving payments from customers, it's important to be certain about which name you use.
 Customers may be unsure of your company’s official name or make payments that can't be processed as they are made out to the trading name and not the business name.

 2. It's not protected